 - Fresh chopped chives or parsley for garnish

-1 Sauté onions, leeks, 5 cups of chopped celery: Melt 2 Tbsp butter in a thick-bottomed 4 to 5 quart pot on medium heat.
+1 Sauté onions, leeks, 5 cups chopped celery: Melt 2 tablespoons butter in a thick-bottomed 4 to 5 quart pot on medium heat.
 Add the diced onion, the leeks, and 5 cups of the chopped celery.

 Cook on medium heat for 10 minutes until softened.
 Add the minced garlic and cook for a minute more.

 2 Add stock, bay leaves, salt, then simmer: Add the chicken stock and bay leaves to the pot.
 Taste for salt and add salt.
 (If you are using unsalted butter and unsalted stock, you will need to add more salt than you expect, if not, maybe just a little salt will be needed.)

 Increase heat to bring to a boil, reduce heat to low and cover to maintain a simmer.
 Simmer for 15 minutes.

 3 Braise remaining celery to soften: While the soup is simmering, prepare the extra celery that will be added later to the soup.
 In a separate small sauté pan, melt 1 tablespoon of butter on medium heat.
 Add 1 1/2 cups diced celery to the butter.